CBD College Data & Information Overview

 College Factual recognizes the best colleges and universities in its annual rankings.
 These rankings include categories for best overall colleges, best colleges for each major, best value schools, and much more.

-CBD College was awarded 6 badges in the 2021 rankings.
+CBD College was awarded 6 badges in the 2024 rankings.
+The highest ranked major at the school is allied health & medical assisting services.

 Overall Quality

-Community Based Education and Development was not ranked in College Factual's Best Overall Colleges report this year.
-This may be because not enough data was available.
+Community Based Education and Development was not ranked in College Factual's 2024 Best Overall Colleges report.
+This could be for a number of reasons, including lack of data.

 See all of the rankings for CBD College.